 - · 2022 (October) Net Debt to EBITDAX Performance Share Units Granted Under the AR LTIP to Messrs.
-Rady, Kennedy and Ash and Ms. Schultz: - Upon a Named Executive Officer's termination due to his death or "disability" or upon the occurrence of a "change in control," (i) any continued employment conditions will be deemed satisfied on the date of such termination of employment or the "change in control" for the portion of the performance share units subject to a performance period that has been completed as of the date of such termination of employment or "change in control," and such performance share units will be settled based on the actual level of performance achieved, (ii) any performance period that has been completed will end on the date of such termination of employment or "change in control," and such performance achieved as of such actual level of performance share units subject to such performance period that has been completed will be settled based on the actual level of performance share units subject to such performance period that has not been completed will end on the date of such termination of employment or "change in control," and the performance share units subject to such performance period that has not been completed will end on the actual level of performance achieved as of such date, and (iii) the target number of performance share units that are subject to a performance period that has not yet begun as of the date of such termination of employment or "change in control" will be settled. - The Named Executive Officer's termination of employment for any reason other than for "cause" will result in (i) the satisfaction of any continued employment conditions for the portion of the performance share units subject to a performance period that has been completed as of the date of such termination of employment, (ii) settlement of the number of performance share units subject to a completed performance period based on the actual level of performance achieved and (iii) forfeiture of all such performance share units subject to a performance of the date of such termination of employment for zero consideration.
+Rady, Kennedy and Ash and Ms. Schultz: - Upon a Named Executive Officer's termination due to his death or "disability" or upon the occurrence of a "change in control," (i) any continued employment conditions will be deemed satisfied on the date of such termination of employment or the "change in control" for the portion of the performance share units subject to a performance period that has been completed as of the date of such termination of employment or "change in control," and such performance share units will be settled based on the actual level of performance achieved, (ii) any performance period that has begun but has not been completed will end on the date of such termination of employment or "change in control," and the portion of the performance share units subject to such performance period will be settled based on the actual level of performance achieved as of such date, and (iii) the target number of performance share units that are subject to a performance period that has not yet begun as of the date of such termination of employment or "change in control" will be settled. - The Named Executive Officer's termination of employment for any reason other than for "cause" will result in (i) the satisfaction of any continued employment conditions for the portion of the performance share units subject to a performance period that has been completed as of the date of such termination of employment, (ii) settlement of the number of performance share units subject to a completed performance period based on the actual level of performance achieved and (iii) forfeiture of all such performance share units subject to a performance period that has not yet begun or is not yet completed as of the date of such termination of employment for zero consideration.